MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/information-barriers/information-barriers-troubleshooting.md

 ### What to do

 Keep in mind that when you run the policy application cmdlet, Information Barriers policies are being applied (or removed) user by user for all accounts in your organization.
-If you have many users, the process will take a while to run.
+If you have many users, the process takes a while to run.
 (As a general guideline, it takes about one hour to process 5,000 user accounts.)

 1. Use the [Get-InformationBarrierPoliciesApplicationStatus](/powershell/module/exchange/get-informationbarrierpoliciesapplicationstatus) cmdlet to view the status of the most recent policy application.